Geraldton - South

 Geraldton - South has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.8% of all households, including 32.6% couples with children, 30.0% couples without children, and 11.1% single parent families.
 Non-family households account for the remaining 25.2%, with lone person households at 22.7% and group households comprising 2.5%.
-The median household size is 2.6 people, larger than the Rest of WA average of 2.4.
+The median household size is 2.6 people, which is larger than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households